 2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
-On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for the related database.
+On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
+(See also note below.)